 We have made use of a static constant global variable (static const uint32 CrcClrData_M = 0U) for the purpose of clearing the CRC hardware

 Also the result array (HwCrcCalcdRes_C[8]) has been also declared as a global array for the purpose of DTS write access in the MotCtrlMgr_MemMap memory map section

+In the CodFlsSngBitEcc function in FDD the reads are done to the same variable.
+In the implementation we have used 4 different variables for the purpose that compiler wont optimize those reads.
+Any optimization settings change in the compiler would need a reevaluation of the use of volatile temporary variables

 UNIT TEST CONSIDERATION